Typewolf Site of the Month

 Harvard challenged us to reimagine the Gazette from the ground up as a modern digital publication: responsive, smart, and mobile-focused.
 We also gave Gazette editors a more powerful set of tools to unleash their creativity and expose the wealth of content available on the Gazette every day — from gallery modules, timelines, and custom article collections to color theming and multiple home page layouts.

-Our research and design explorations took inspiration from the Gazette archives to independent print magazine to modern data visualization applications.
+Our research and design explorations took inspiration from the Gazette archives to independent print magazines to modern data visualization applications.
 We think we landed on a logomark and visual language just right for modern-day Harvard — authoritative, accessible, and dynamic.

 Finally, we helped Harvard explore new ways to reach audiences outside the standard 800-word article.
 This Instagram-like story design lets readers swipe through a series of cards with integrated text, photography, and video.